At least one dead after small plane crashes on Big Creek Greenway in Alpharetta - NewsBreak

 Police said the Greenway is currently closed as they work the crash.

-The FAA and NTSB have been notified and are on the way to the scene.
+The Federal Aviation Administration and NTSB have been notified and are on the way to the scene.

+4 killed, including 3 high school football players, in Georgia crash The accident occurred in Chattooga County early Oct.
+30. (NCD)

 ©2022 Cox Media Group